A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Introduction

 \section{Introduction}

-Diffusion models have been widely used in a variety of applications, demonstrating remarkable capabilities and promising results in numerous tasks such as image generation \cite{DDPM, score-based, diffir}, inverse problem solving \cite{DPS, DSG, DDRM}, video generation \cite{vd1, vd2}, imitation learning \cite{afforddp, dp, dp3, goal}, and reinforcement learning \cite{QVPO, re1, re2, re3, re4}, etc. However, standard diffusion models exhibit inherent limitations that they are difficult to achieve the conversion between any two distributions since its prior distribution is assumed to be Gaussian noise.
+\IEEEPARstart{D}{iffusion} models have been widely used in a variety of applications, demonstrating remarkable capabilities and promising results in numerous tasks such as image generation \cite{DDPM, score-based, diffir}, inverse problem solving \cite{DPS, DSG, DDRM}, video generation \cite{vd1, vd2}, imitation learning \cite{afforddp, dp, dp3, goal}, and reinforcement learning \cite{QVPO, rl1, rl2, rl3, rl4}, etc. However, since the prior distribution of standard diffusion models is assumed to be standard Gaussian noise, they are difficult to achieve the conversion between any two distributions, particularly exhibiting inherent limitations in various image translation, editing, and restoration tasks.

-To address the limitation, denoising diffusion bridge models (DDBMs) \cite{DDBMs} mathematically combine Doob's $h$-transform \cite{ASDE} with the linear forward stochastic differential equation (SDE), successfully solving the distribution translation tasks.
-Furthermore, GOUB \cite{GOUB} extends this framework by integrating Doob's $h$-transform with a mean-reverting SDE (MR-SDE), achieving better results in image restoration tasks than DDBMs.
-However, these conventional diffusion bridges often require simulating a reverse-time SDE with hundreds of sampling steps to achieve high-fidelity results for high-resolution images.
-Subsequently, to accelerate the sampling procedures, DBIMs \cite{DBIM} develop a sequence of non-Markovian diffusion bridges, while CDBMs \cite{CDBMs} introduce distillation techniques for DDBMs, both demonstrating superior sampling efficiency compared to DDBMs.